Rathdangan: Saint Mary's Catholic Church

 The local church at Killamote, about 1 km the village, is Saint Mary's Catholic Church, built in a classical style in 1847 and renovated in 1968.
 The tall windows, mainly of stained glass have semi-circular heads and two of them are by the stained-glass artist Harry Clarke.
 They depict the Crucifixion (1920), and the Nativity (1925).

 Post office

-A post office had been opened in 1895 and closed in mid-2007.
+In 1889 a question were asked in the House of Commons on the possibility of opening a post office but, while it had been considered, it was refused by the Postmaster General on the grounds there was insufficient mail to warrant the cost.
+Six years later, in 1895, the post office had been opened and closed in mid-2007.

 Shoeing stone

 Until the 1950s, the large flat circular stone, inside the bridge wall, was used to install iron bands on wooden cart wheels.